+Accreditation by an outside agency is the process that a school or program goes through that provides an independent assessment of the quality of education that they provide.
 The primary accrediting body for sonography programs is the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
 A school becomes accredited by CAAHEP once it has met their DMS Accreditation Standards and Guidelines as well as passed a series of program reviews, including a self-study review and a site visit.
-This ensures that the school can provide a high quality education to their students as they prepare to enter the healthcare workforce.

 The successful completion of a recognized Michigan DMS program is the most comprehensive and direct way students can earn eligibility to sit for the ARDMS Sonography Principles & Instrumentation (SPI) exam, as well as a specialty exam.
 Passing both of their exams will allow you to receive professional certification in diagnostic medical sonography.